 Concurrent enrollment at Bowling Green State University and the University of Toledo allows a student with at least a 2.0 GPA to take courses at both universities and receive credit toward a degree.
-To be enrolled concurrently during a single term, a student must be registered for at least one course at both institutions.
-If a Bowling Green student takes all courses at Toledo during a single term, then that student must register at the University of Toledo as a transient or guest student.
+To be enrolled concurrently during a single semester, a student must be registered for at least one course at both institutions.
+If a Bowling Green student takes all courses at Toledo during a single semester, then that student must register at the University of Toledo as a transient or guest student.
 See BGSU students enrolled as guests at another institution.
 University of Toledo students are admitted to BGSU as guest students to participate in this program.

 Under this policy, the university that has most recently granted formal admission to the student is designated as the home university.
 The other university is the host institution.